bwann/homelab/FAQ.md

 ### What kind of motherboards do you use?

-There's an assortment, altho usually almost all are embedded Intel Atom motherboards, either older D2500s or a couple of newer Avoton D2550s.
-There's a couple of old spare Pentium E6500 that I bought from surplus that are hot power hogs.
+The main thing is using mini-ITX form factor, as they're the only thing that fits with room for the drives.
+There's an assortment, altho usually almost all are embedded Intel Atom motherboards, either older D2500s or a couple of newer Avoton D2550s from Supermicro.
+There's a couple of old Pentium E6500s in there too that I bought from surplus.